erikpukinskis/direct-monetization-static/welcome-to-the-dmn.markdown

 **Here's what it looks like to the internet:** Anyone can host their own wallet, which is the only part of the system with full visibility to its users' actions.
 Anyone can host their own receipt handler.
 Wallets and receipt handlers can interact with multiple networks, so an individual network has limited leverage over its members.
 A website can even act as its own "network", seamlessly approximating a traditional paywall within the 402-Receipts system.

 ## Road-map:

+{: .timeline}
-- _February 2019_: Reach out to peers and industry for feedback.
+- _February 2019:_ Reach out to peers and industry for feedback.
   Clarify cryptographic protocols.
   Improve website cosmetics.
-- _March 2019_: Version 0 of the 402-Receipt standard.
+- _March 2019:_ Version 0 of the 402-Receipt standard.
-- _Summer 2019_: Implement wallets and hosts as SaaS
+- _Summer 2019:_ Implement wallets and hosts as SaaS
   Publish usable php and java-script snippets.
   Find peers interested in working on parallel or complementary implementations.
-- _Winter 2019/2020_: Version 1 of the 402-Receipt standard.
+- _Winter 2019/2020:_ Version 1 of the 402-Receipt standard.
   Full-stack suite of modular, open-source tools usable as SaaS and self-hosted components.

 ## How to help: